arq5x/Hydra/README.md

 	./hydra-multi.sh run config.stub.txt

-To obtain a parameter list for running hydra-multi:
+To obtain a parameter list for using the run script:

-	./hydra-multi.sh run -h
+	$./hydra-multi.sh run -h

+	usage:   hydra-multi.sh run [options] <stub_file>

+	positional arguments:
+		stub file
+			the stub file to create the configuration file, example on https://github.com/arq5x/Hydra
+	options:
+		-t INT	Number of threads to use.
+[Default: 2]
+		-p INT	The punt parameter for assembly, the maximum read depth allowed.
+[Default: 10] -o STR	The stub for the output file names

 ##Manual Execution